gaze-abyss/EuphratesGWEISNetwork/README.md

 ## If you have used code from this web page, please cite the article:
-`Wang Haojie, et al."Modeling genome-wide by environment interactions through omnigenic interactome networks."Cell Reports 35.6(2021):109114-109114.`
+`Wang Haojie, et al. Modeling genome-wide by environment interactions through omnigenic interactome networks.
+Cell Reports 35.6(2021):109114-109114.`